AdaCore/spark2014/lrm/source/packages.rst

 #.
 A **null** ``abstract_state_list`` specifies that a package contains no
    hidden state.
-   [The specification is checked when the package is analyzed.]

 #.
 An External state abstraction is one declared with a ``option_list``
    that includes one of the  External ``options``.